About Blocked Sites

 Permanently Blocked Sites

-Network traffic from permanently blocked sites is always denied.
-These IP addresses are stored in the Blocked Sites list and must be added manually.
+The Firebox denies connection to or from sites that are permanently blocked.
+These site addresses are stored in the Blocked Sites list and you must add them manually.
 For example, you can add an IP address that constantly tries to scan your network to the Blocked Sites list to prevent port scans from that site.